omnibond/automaton/README.md

 This framework + CloudyCluster was utilized by the 1.1m vCPU run referenced here: https://aws.amazon.com/blogs/aws/natural-language-processing-at-clemson-university-1-1-million-vcpus-ec2-spot-instances/

 Check the long readme for usage instructions. https://github.com/omnibond/automaton/blob/master/README

+For more details on the technical design and implementation please read the following paper located at: https://tigerprints.clemson.edu/computing_pubs/38